piekarsky/Short-Term-Electricity-Price-Forecasting-at-the-Polish-Day-Ahead-Market/README.md

 ## Modeling electricity prices <a name = "modeling_electricity_prices"></a>

-Features used to generate forecasts include autocorrelated lagged electricity prices, energy demand, generation energy from wind sources and time of day.
+Features used to generate forecasts include autocorrelated lagged electricity prices, energy demand, generation energy from wind sources and time of the day.
 Data with energy demand and generation energy from wind sources are published once a day for the coming 24 hour period.
  Minimum delay values can be known and used in the model represent the electricity price 24 hours ago.
 It was decided to use the forecasting model delayed electricity price ​​up to a week ago as well as delayed values